US Gambling Laws by State

 Land-based casinos are legal in almost every state across the United States.
 Only seven states do not offer land-based casinos: Georgia, Hawaii, Kentucky, South Carolina, Tennessee, Utah, and Vermont.

-The rest offer a variety of physical establishments for gambling, such as riverboats, dockside sites, racinos, bars, clubs, or skill game establishments.
-These establishments are either regulated by the state or by Indian tribes.
+The rest offer a variety of physical gambling establishments, such as riverboats, dockside sites, racinos, bars, clubs, or skill game establishments.
+These are either regulated by the state or by Indian tribes.

 Commercial Casinos

-These casinos are state-regulated and can be found in 25 states, with popular locations in Las Vegas and Atlantic City.
+These state-regulated casinos are available in 25 states, with popular locations in Las Vegas and Atlantic City.

 Major brands such as Wynn Resorts, Caesars Entertainment, and MGM own and operate them.